Earthenware with lead glaze

 Purchase from the J. H. Wade Fund 1983.1

-Modeled with a lively naturalism and light humor, the dog and the bear in this case reflect the worldly tastes of Han China.
-They differ from the solemn animal imageries in ritual bronze vessels, which served as the medium for communication with the supernatural realms.
+Modeled with a lively naturalism and light humor, this dog reflects the worldly tastes of Han China.
+It differs from the solemn animal images on ritual bronze vessels, which served as the medium for communication with the supernatural realms.
 The Han people held beliefs in a worldly paradise and an otherworldly realm of eternal life and happiness.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.